Disability Hearing Preparation

 Tips on How to Prepare for an SSD Hearing

-Are you looking for assistance with disability hearing preparation in West Virginia?
+Are you looking for assistance with disability hearing preparation in West Virginia or nation wide?
 Andrea Pecora & Associates in Clarksburg, WV, is here to help with any Social Security Disability service you may need.
-We can help anywhere from filing a claim to appealing a decision of the Social Security Administration, and everything in between.
-Our staff is more than capable of providing the best SSD assistance in West Virginia.
+Our staff is more than capable of providing the best social security disability assistance in West Virginia and nation wide.
 We understand how important your disability hearing is.
 Be sure to contact us with any questions you may have.
 Call us toll-free at (855) 224-2244 or (304) 622-1919.

 In fact, being prepared for your disability hearing is one of the key factors of success.
 Some general tips on how to prepare for your hearing include:

-1. Meeting with Andrea Pecora in Person Before the Hearing
+1. Meeting with Andrea Pecora and her associates in Person Before the Hearing

-Andrea Pecora can offer useful guidance in preparing for your disability hearing, as well as many other services regarding SSD.
-As an expert in the field, Andrea Pecora is the professional you can rely on, so be sure to make an appointment before your hearing!
+Andrea Pecora & associates can offer useful guidance in preparing for your disability hearing, as well as many other services regarding social security disability.
+As an expert in the field, Andrea Pecora & associates are the professionals you can rely on, so be sure to make an appointment before your hearing!

 Speaking clearly and respectfully is very important during a disability hearing.
 You must verbally answer all questions distinctly.
 Respectfully address the Administrative Law Judge, or ALJ, after he or she speaks to you directly by ending any answer with “Ma’am,” “Sir,” or, “Your Honor”.
 If you do not know the answer to any question, respond with, “I don’t know,” or, “I did not understand the question, could you please repeat it?”